cms-sw/cms-sw.github.io/faq.md

 [Pro Git](http://git-scm.com/book/ch6-1.html#RefLog-Shortnames) section about it.

-### How can I prevent automatic forward porting of a pull request?

-CMS uses a cronjob to automate the forward porting of pull requests.
-For examples changes which get applied to `CMSSW_7_0_X` get automatically forward ported to `CMSSW_7_1_X` and from there they then get to `CMSSW_7_2_X`, etc. The forward porting is smart enough to make sure that if there is any conflicting changes in a newer version, the forward port of the conflicting part will not happen.
-However sometimes its desiderable to avoid the forward port completely, simply because a given bug-fix / new feature might apply on an old release and not a new one.
-In order to avoid this one needs to prepare an additional pull request which will stop the propagation in a given release.

-Let's say we have locally a branch `my-non-forwardable-feature` which I only want in `CMSSW_7_0_X` and not in `CMSSW_7_1_X`.
-First of all I need to move from my development branch to `CMSSW_7_1_X`:

-    git fetch official-cmssw
-    git reset --hard official-cmssw/CMSSW_7_1_X

-then I need to merge the unwanted feature there, using the `-s ours` option, which will tell git to ignore any change and consider our current branch (hence the name of the option) as the one from which all the changes will be taken, regardless of the merge being successful or not.

-    git merge -s ours my-non-forwardable-feature

-Finally I need to push my branch, and open a pull request in `CMSSW_7_1_X`.
-Such a pull request will say that thre are 0 changes compared to the current CMSSW_7_1_X.
-Once such a Pull Request is merged, we can happily merge the one which was done for `CMSSW_7_0_X` which will then be ignored by the subsequent automatic forward port.

 ### How do I ask a question?

 If you have more questions about git and CMSSW on git, please use [this